 - Mercedes GLE400d

-Wagonex require a 7-day notice period on a monthly subscription, and they contact you in the 5th month of a 6-month lease to arrange the next steps with your contract.
+Wagonex requires a 7-day notice period on a monthly subscription, and they contact you in the 5th month of a 6-month lease to arrange the next steps with your contract.

 What’s special about Wagonex?

 Wagonex, like its competitors, is modelled on simple click-throughs culminating in a document check with a quick turnaround.
 However, what sets it apart is its lack of initial joining or admin fees, and reasonable deposits.
-While most car subscription companies offer maintenance, roadside assistance and vehicle tax for the duration of the contract, Wagonex also arrange fully comprehensive insurance that covers all damage and windscreen cover – although you can choose to insure your vehicle yourself.
-They are also flexible with mileage; the stated limit is 2000 per month, but you can click to choose the package that works for you.
+While most car subscription companies offer maintenance, roadside assistance and vehicle tax for the duration of the contract, Wagonex also arranges fully comprehensive insurance that covers all damage and windscreen cover – although you can choose to insure your vehicle yourself.
+They are also flexible with mileage; the limits vary by supplier, but you can contact them to choose the package that works for you.

-Wagonex are a relatively small car subscription firm that aims at keeping costs low and convenience high for their customers.
-Their charges include VAT and you can add insurance.
-They don’t charge admin fees and they include electric vehicles and vans in their fleet, to give a range of with choice.
+Wagonex is a relatively small car subscription firm that aims at keeping costs low and convenience high for their customers.
+Their charges include VAT and you can add your own insurance, or use theirs.
+They don’t charge admin fees and they include electric vehicles and vans in their fleet, to give a range of choice.
 Their site is easy to navigate, and their FAQs are comprehensive, particularly related to how they arrange insurance for their vehicles.